joescanlin/aperio/docs/user_guide.md

 ### 4.4.
 Annotation Tools

 Users can add and clear annotations on specific frames.
 These annotations can be used to mark points of interest in the data.
-I have not thoroughly tested this yet.

 ```javascript
 let annotations = {};